EarthMC/SuspiciousPlayers/README.md

 - Shows notifications when suspicious players join.

-- Lets staff teleoprt around between both suspicious players and all players in general.
+- Lets staff teleport around between both suspicious players and all players in general.

 - Easy to use with most of the interactions as buttons in chat.